Case Study · AutoScout24 · Search & Discovery

 What changed in the baseline

-• The baseline was then adapted rather than cloned: Android moved toward platform-appropriate save behaviour with extra clarity work still needed, while web launched a narrower baseline first and deferred richer enhancements until later.
+• The baseline was adapted rather than cloned: Android moved toward platform-appropriate save behaviour with extra clarity work still needed, while web launched a narrower baseline first and deferred richer enhancements until later.

 Important workstream